Webinar: Implications of health inequities for health promotion and public health policy

-This webinar will explore the status of health inequities in Canada and the implications for both health promotion practice and policy-level decisions.
-Speakers will reflect on seven key approaches in health promotion practice directed towards reducing health inequities, with a focus on the influence of public policy and power structures.
+This webinar explores the status of health inequities in Canada and the implications for both health promotion practice and policy-level decisions.
+Speakers reflect on seven key approaches in health promotion practice directed towards reducing health inequities, with a focus on the influence of public policy and power structures.

-The event will also include a discussion of policy decisions around health system restructuring on inequities, as well as public health action to address these decisions.
-Practice-based examples, barriers to and opportunities for action by health promotion and public health professionals will also be explored.
+The recording also includes a discussion of policy decisions around health system restructuring on inequities, as well as public health action to address these decisions.
+Practice-based examples, barriers to and opportunities for action by health promotion and public health professionals are also explored.

 - key health promotion approaches directed towards addressing health inequities;